vctr7/Data_Science/DBSCAN/README.md

     def getNeighbor(): Get neighbor point’s index.

-    def isCore(): Check the criterion point is a core point or not.
+    def isCore(): Check the point is the core point or not.

-    def isBorder(): Check the criterion point is a border point or not.
+    def isBorder(): Check the point is the border point or not.

     def clustering(): Recursively find and include the points into specific cluster.